Motivated Business Buyers When Selling A Company

 If your business has value based on the guidelines we covered above, what price do you ask for your business?

 If your price is too high compared to similar businesses it will more than likely make it harder to sell.
 If your price is too low then obviously as the seller, you may leave money on the table.
 It’s my experience almost without exception that a seller thinks the price of their business is higher than others.
 If the price asked is too high it will discourage buyers from seriously looking and then making an offer.

-If you like being different, very few sellers offer a strategic plan on the direction with the strengths of their business and potential new opportunities.
-If you are able to provide a written document to a buyer it may be enough to set you apart and impress a buyer who has their thoughts and ideas but when they read your plan, dovetail in very nicely to make them move forward with their offer.
+If you like being different, very few sellers offer a strategic plan on the direction with the strengths of their business and potentially new opportunities.
+If you can provide a written document to a buyer it may be enough to set you apart and impress a buyer who has their thoughts and ideas but when they read your plan, dovetail in very nicely to make them move forward with their offer.

-There are different types of buyers with different types of motivation.
-As the seller, if you are able to understand the different types of buyer when they first approach you about buying your business, you can then adjust your pitch accordingly.
+There are different types of motivated business buyers with different types of acquisition goals.
+As a business seller, if you can understand the different types of motivated business buyers when they first approach you about buying your business, you can then adjust your pitch accordingly.